Learn Northern California slang

 The Bay

-If you're a student at UC Berkeley, you'll be speaking Northern California slang like a pro in no time.
-Just don't forget to use them with caution.
-Happy slangin'!
+If you're a student at UC Berkeley, you'll be speaking NoCal slang like a pro in no time.
+Just use it with caution.
+Too much is always too much!